 Nonconscious to conscious

-All mental patterns originate nonconsciously.
-Few get to consciousness.
+At any moment, all mental patterns originate nonconsciously.
+Few of these get to consciousness.
 They are like winners who inhibit others.
 Still, the latter do influence mental processing in a myriad of ways.

-It’s scientifically certain that consciousness does not reside in one particular part of the brain.
-The same neurons work together towards both.
-Functionally, this means that consciousness can be seen as a characteristic of one specific kind of nonconscious processing…
+It’s scientifically certain that consciousness does not reside in one particular part of the brain apart from non-conscious processing.
+Even more, the same neurons work together towards both.
+Functionally, this means that consciousness can be seen as a characteristic of one kind of nonconscious processing…

-There goes the general notion of ‘free will’ [see: ‘In Defense of Free Will’].
+There goes the general notion of ‘free will’?
+Not altogether. [see: ‘In Defense of Free Will’].

 At least, that’s the idea.
 Even at the verbal level, much happens nonconsciously: